glennraya/xendivel/README.md

 composer test
 ```

-The default contributor test stack targets the latest stable Laravel line, which currently means Laravel 13 on PHP 8.3+ with Pest 4 and Testbench 11.
-Consumer installs remain broader: Laravel 10 through 12 are still supported on PHP 8.2+, and Laravel 13 is supported on PHP 8.3+.
+The default contributor test stack currently targets Laravel 12 on PHP 8.3+ with Pest 4 and Testbench 10 because the latest visible `typesetsh/laravel-wrapper` release supports Laravel 7 through 12.
+The dependency constraints include the future Laravel 13 wrapper range so the package can move back to a Laravel 13 test stack when Typeset.sh publishes a compatible release.